soumyac1999/soumyac1999/README.md

 ### Hi there 👋

-I am Soumya Chatterjee, masters student at Stanford University studying Computer Science.
-Previously, I was a Pre-Doctoral Reasercher at Google Research India.
-I graduated with a Bachelors in Computer Science and Engineering from IIT Bombay.
+I am Soumya, a Masters student at Stanford studying Computer Science.
+Previously, I was at Google Research and had received my Bachelors in Computer Science and Engineering from IIT Bombay.

 My research interests broadly lie in Natural Language Processing and Machine Learning.
-I am currently excited about knowledge augmented methods, question answering and symbolic reasoning.
+I am currently excited about knowledge augmented methods and question answering.
+I am also interested in ML systems.

 Visit my [website](https://soumyac1999.github.io/) to know more.